 Syevanda is now pursuing a Bachelor of Commerce degree at the University of Nairobi.
-She is the first girl from her village to go to University, and has made her family proud.
-A whole new world-one beyond her wildest imagination just eight years ago-has opened up to her, and she is making the most of her opportunities.
+A whole new world, one beyond her wildest imagination just eight years ago, has opened up to her, and she is making the most of her opportunities.

 “It’s really hard to think of my life without AmericaShare.”

-Daniel, a child of the Mukuru slum, had no reason to believe that he would go to high school.
-Despite performing well in primary school, there were simply too many obstacles in the way-most notably, his family’s lack of money for school fees.
+Daniel, a child from Mukuru, had no reason to believe that he would go to high school.
+Despite performing well in primary school, there were simply too many obstacles in the way, most notably, his family’s lack of money for school fees.
 Like so many of his peers, it seemed that Daniel would not be able to continue his studies.

 And yet, he has.

 With the help of his sponsor and AmericaShare, Daniel went to high school and graduated with excellent grades.
-He was accepted at the University of Nairobi, where he is currently studying for a diploma in Business Management.
-And Daniel doesn’t plan to stop there.
-He wants to continue his education and reach his goal of becoming a Financial Manager.
+He was accepted at the University of Nairobi, where he received a diploma in Business Management.

 Daniel is extremely grateful for his sponsor and the AmericaShare programme.
 He feels that AmericaShare has allowed him to become more empowered, and he and his fellow AmericaShare students are excited and “ready to change Mukuru for a better tomorrow.”